Luddites: Peak activity: 1811–1817

 The Luddite movement emerged during the harsh economic climate of the Napoleonic Wars, which saw a rise in difficult working conditions in the new textile factories paired with decreasing birth rates and a rise in education standards in England and Wales.
-Luddites objected primarily to the rising popularity of automated textile equipment, threatening the jobs and livelihoods of skilled workers as this technology allowed them to be replaced by cheaper and less skilled workers.
+Luddites were not opposed to the use of machines per se (many were skilled operators in the textile industry); they attacked manufacturers who were trying to circumvent standard labour practices of the time.
 The movement began in Arnold, Nottinghamshire, on 11 March 1811 and spread rapidly throughout England over the following two years.
 The British economy suffered greatly in 1810 to 1812, especially in terms of high unemployment and inflation.
 The causes included the high cost of the wars with Napoleon, Napoleon's Continental System of economic warfare, and escalating conflict with the United States.
 The crisis led to widespread protest and violence, but the middle classes and upper classes strongly supported the government, which used the army to suppress all working-class unrest, especially the Luddite movement.

 The Luddites met at night on the moors surrounding industrial towns to practise military-like drills and manoeuvres.
 Their main areas of operation began in Nottinghamshire in November 1811, followed by the West Riding of Yorkshire in early 1812, and then Lancashire by March 1813.
 They wrecked specific types of machinery that posed a threat to the particular industrial interests in each region.
 In the Midlands, these were the "wide" knitting frames used to make cheap and inferior lace articles.
 In the North West, weavers sought to eliminate the steam-powered looms threatening wages in the cotton trade.
 In Yorkshire, workers opposed the use of shearing frames and gig mills to finish woollen cloth.